zephir-lang/zephirc/docs/GettingStarted.md

 ```

 Tests expect `ZEPHIR_TESTS_ROOT` environment variable to use fixtures.
-This variable should point to the test directory root.
+This variable should point to the tests directory root.
 Set this variable and
 run the tests as follows:

 ```shell script